os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/definitions.md

 ![](/v1/images/threads-and-synchronization/process.png)

-## Treads
+## Threads

-A process can have one ore more threads of execution.
+A process can have one or more threads of execution.
 Threads share heap, data segment, text segment and file descriptor table but have separate stacks and CPU contexts.
-Each thread have a private program counter and threads executes concurrently.
+Each thread has a private program counter and threads executes concurrently.
 Depending on how threads are implemented, the CPU contexts can be stored in user space or kernel space.
 In the below figure a process with three threads is shown.